Sample Student Mapping Projects

 - Students at Colby College have created the Atlas of Maine as part of their introductory GIS course.

-- Students at Trinity College have created several Google mash-ups for their course on "Invisible Cities."
-Another project at Trinity College led to the creation of Smart Choices for school choice and the On The Line project, a public history web-book which studies "How Schooling, Housing, and Civil Rights Shaped Hartford and its Suburbs."
+- Students at Trinity College have contributed to the On The Line project, a public history web-book which studies “How Schooling, Housing, and Civil Rights Shaped Hartford and its Suburbs.”

 - Amherst College has started Cityscapes, an online discovery tool for urban and cultural studies.

-- RJI Collaborative Mapping Portal - Justin Grigg at Alfred University heads up the Rural Justice Institute at Alfred University, which is developing the Collaborative Mapping Portal to encourage agencies in surrounding communities to ‘think spatially’.
-Justin coordinated a earlier project to create a 3-dimensional model of the campus using Google Earth and Sketchup.
+- RJI Collaborative Mapping Portal - the Rural Justice Institute at Alfred University is developing the Collaborative Mapping Portal to encourage agencies in surrounding communities to "think spatially."